-South Carolina personal injury lawyers representing victims in premises liability cases across the state including Columbia, Lexington, Richland County, and neighboring areas.
+South Carolina premises liability attorneys representing victims in premises liability cases across the state including Columbia, Lexington, Richland County, and neighboring areas.

 If you have been harmed due to the negligence of the property owner or manager on whose premises the injury occurred, you may be eligible for compensation by filing a successful premises liability lawsuit here in South Carolina.
 We all know that “accidents” sometimes happen, but if your injuries can be linked to inadequate security or careless maintenance, the negligent party may be legally responsible for the medical bills, lost earnings, pain and suffering, disfigurement, emotional distress and/or permanent physical disability you have endured.